Skip to main content

 sudo service nginx restart

-Copy the HAWKI project content to the Nginx web server location.
-This can be done via cloning the git repository or manually uploading files: git clone https://github.com/HAWK-Digital-Environments/HAWKI.git /var/www/html/hawki-project
+1. Copy the HAWKI project content to the desired webserver location, typically at /var/www/html/hawki-project.
+This can be done via cloning the Git repository:

 composer install